Trotskyism: Debated comparison with Stalinism

 Moreover, several scholars such as Richard B.Day, Vadim Rogovin and Robert Vincent Daniels along with Western socialists have considered Trotsky to have represented a more democratic alternative to Stalin.
 In particular, emphasis has been drawn to his activities in the pre-Civil War period and as leader of the Left Opposition.
 Proponents of this view have specified further differences with Stalinism, which emerged during the succession struggle, over intraparty democracy, autonomy of the Comintern and the dogmatization of Leninist orthodoxy.
-Mandel and Deutscher maintain that his intra-party reforms from 1923-1926 would have revitalised party democratization, mass participation, worker's self-management and eventually a multi-party socialist democracy.
+Mandel and Deutscher maintain that his intra-party reforms from 1923 to 1926 would have revitalised party democratization, mass participation, worker's self-management and eventually a multi-party socialist democracy.
 Trotsky also opposed the policy of forced collectivisation under Stalin and favoured a voluntary, gradual approach towards agricultural production, with greater tolerance for the rights of Soviet Ukrainians.
 Daniels viewed Trotsky and the Left Opposition as a critical alternative to the Stalin-Bukharin majority in a number of areas.
 He also stated that the Left Opposition would have prioritised industrialisation but never contemplated the "violent uprooting" employed by Stalin and contrasted most directly with Stalinism on the issue of party democratization and bureaucratization.

 Other figures such as Baruch Knei-Paz and Victor Serge acknowledge some affinities with Stalinism in regards to the use of coercion but have also recognised clear differences between Trotsky and Stalin.
 On the cultural field, Knei-Paz highlighted their contrasting attitudes towards matters such as the arts and sciences.
 According to Knei-Paz, it does not seem credible that Trotsky would have treated culture and society with the same total, brutal disregard as Stalin.
 He also argued that Trotsky sought far-reaching economic, commercial relations with European countries which was at variance with the economic policy of isolationism and harsher measures pursued under Stalin.
 In the view of Knei-Paz, the most discernible difference between Trotsky and Stalin was their respective approaches towards international affairs.
 In this matter, Trotsky firmly adhered to the notion that socialism in Russia, as “backward society” was dependent on revolution in the West.
 Biographer Geoffrey Swain believed that the Soviet Union under the leadership of Trotsky would have been more technocratic as he would have made far more use of "bourgeois experts" in the planning process, and inferred this from his conduct during the Civil War along with his writings in the early 1920s.
 Swain also expressed the view that the Soviet Union under Trotsky would certainly have been a less terrorised society yet was critical of his military methods in relation to desertion and hostage taking during the Civil War.